 Cheyletiellosis is a mild skin condition caused by the Cheyletiella species of mites.
 It is also known as walking dandruff because it resembles a bad case of dandruff typically found on the neck and back.
 Cheyletiella are large mites that live on epidermal layers of dogs, cats, rabbits, humans, and other animals.
 They do not burrow into the skin but live in the keratin level.
 Their entire 21-day life cycle is on one host.
 They cannot survive off the host for more than 10 days.
 Cheyletiella is highly contagious mange disease and it is transferred by direct contact with an affected animal.
 The disease can be without dog mange symptoms or can include intense itching, scaly skin and hair loss.

 You can find many home remedies for dog mange on the internet.
 However, most of them don't work, and they may very well cause harm to your pet!
-To increase awareness in this realm, we suggest that you visit the website below - to understand why such mange "home remedies" should be avoided.
-Just CLICK the picture to visit that site.
+To increase your awareness in this realm, we suggest that you pay a visit to the website shown below - to understand why such home remedies for mange should be avoided.
+Just CLICK here:

 Natural Help for Mange

 Most often when mange occurs in dogs it has a direct relationship to a breakdown of the pets natural GI Flora.
 The GI tract is often stripped of it's natural balance and good bacteria during treatments for worms, Parvo or intestinal parasites like Giardia.
 Antibiotic treatments also contribute to the breakdown of the GI tract.
 Weaknesses here are see directly at the Coat and Skin.